ashutosh-rawat-18/ashutosh-rawat-18/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Red team as a penetration tester.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join the industry as a penetration tester.

 ## Technical Skills
 ## Languages